Bitget App

 If you want to buy ETH, the following information may be helpful for your investment decisions:

-In the last seven days, the price of ETH has risen by 1.04%, leading to positive returns for most ETH investors.
-The market is currently optimistic about the price trend of ETH.
+In the last 7 days, the price of ETH has fallen by -2.07%, leading to negative returns for most ETH investors.
+The market is currently pessimistic about the price trend of ETH.

 Additionally, it's important to understand that each coin has its own optimal times for buying and selling.
 The optimal time to invest is dynamic: when a coin is undervalued, it's wise to adopt a buying strategy; when it becomes overvalued, you should decisively sell the coin.